knash/FirstML/README.md

 # FirstML
-Implementation of Deeptop training for newcomers:
+Implementation of Imagetop training for newcomers:

 ### Set up
 #### SSH into HEXDL